Annual Stipends: July 1, 2021 – June 30, 2022

-BJH provides residents with health, dental, and vision insurance plans that include eligible spouses and children.
+BJH provides residents with health, dental and vision insurance plans that include eligible spouses and children.
 Optional term life and accidental death and dismemberment insurance is available.
+More detailed information can be found on the BJC Total Rewards website.

 Radiology Learning Center

-The core lecture series and an increasing number of other department conferences are webcast to surrounding sites and recorded.
-All of these lectures are later available for streaming via a password-protected site.
+The core lecture series and an increasing number of other department conferences are webcast to surrounding sites.
+All of these lectures are recorded and later available for streaming via a password-protected site.

 Professional liability insurance is provided for claims arising from services performed while acting as a resident.
 The program provides minimum limits of $1 million per occurrence/$3 million annual aggregate.
 Life and disability insurance is available for up to six times the PGY annual salary and may be extended to cover family members.

-A Missouri State license to practice medicine (permanent or temporary) is essential before beginning training.
+A Missouri state license to practice medicine (permanent or temporary) is essential before beginning training.
 Fees associated with a temporary Missouri license and appropriate narcotics permits are paid by the hospital.
+Any resident obtaining permanent medical licensure is responsible for fees incurred.

-Residents receive three weeks of scheduled vacation per academic year (July 1 through June 30) and one reading week.
+Residents receive four weeks of scheduled vacation per academic year (July 1 through June 30).

 American Institute for Radiologic Pathology (AIRP)

-Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, DC.
-Mallinckrodt covers the costs of registration and tuition as well as up to $2,000 in living expenses for residents attending the course.
+Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, D.C.
+Mallinckrodt Institute of Radiology (MIR) covers the costs of registration and tuition, as well as up to $2,000 in living expenses for residents attending the course.

 Residents are provided with coupons to cover meal expenses while on call and are granted the employee discount for hospital cafeterias.